 Schema markup

-Schema markup is a kind of micro data language originally developed by Google, Bing and Yahoo.
+Schema markup is a microdata language originally developed by Google, Bing, and Yahoo.
 Schema markup helps search engines understand content better.

-By adding schema markup to web articles you control it is possible to positively affect how your brand is seen in search results (online reputation management).
+Adding schema markup to web articles you control can positively affect how your brand is seen in search results (online reputation management).
 Schema.org is the first place to visit to learn more about it, specifically their article on Organization of Schemas.
-For brands, one of the most important types of microdata formatting includes the "Organization" schema.
+For brands, one of the most important types of microdata formatting includes the “Organization” schema.
 It includes address, brand, founder information, legal name, location, and much more.

 Here is an example of how a company might use microdata for their organization.
 This data would be placed in the HTML of a website to tell search engines more about the description of the company and the address: